python-discord/code-jam-6/litigious-liberators/README.md

 python main.py
 ```
 ## Using the App
 * Once you open the app, the game's backstory will be presented.
-You can __single-click__ to move to the next part of the story or __double-click__ to skip the entire story.
+You can __double-click__ to skip the entire story.
 * After that, you need to create your profile.
 Enter your name and answer few simple questions to determine your initial stats to move on to the next screen.
 * Here you will be playing the actual game.
 You will be presented a scenario/individual where you have to press __right/left (keyboard)__ based on the choices displayed on the screen.
 To know more about the card, you can __click on the picture__.
 * Your goal is to maximise all the three stats without any of them going empty.
 These stats might increase or decrease based on your choices